SubjectNerd-Unity/UnityPixelCamera/README.md

 An additional stretch applied to the camera, allows camera to render as non square pixels.

+__DownSample__ : float

+Scales down the render resolution, makes the output blockier.
+Minimum value is clamped at 1.

 __PerspectiveZ__ : float

-With a perspective camera, the distance from the camera that is rendered as pixel perfect.
+With a perspective camera, the distance between the camera near and far planes that is rendered as pixel perfect.
+Value is clamped between the near and far plane values.

 __RenderTexture__ : RenderTexture, read only

-Access to the RenderTexture used as the camera output.
+Access the RenderTexture used as the camera output.

 __CameraSize__ : int[], read only